- Sea Explorer (charter)

-Summary : Explore the majestic beauty and amazing wildlife of the Antarctic Peninsula.
+Summary : Explore the majestic beauty and amazing wildlife of the Antarctic Peninsula, as well as the jewels of the Southern Ocean: South Georgia and the Falkland Islands.
 The pristine scenery of Antarctica is unlike any in the world.
 The white continent offers unparalleled landscapes and an abundance of wildlife including penguins, seals and whales.
-Explore the Weddell Sea with the opportunity to see the Emperor Penguin.
-This voyage also features classic sites of historic and scientific interest.
+South Georgia, with its breathtaking vistas, is home to four species of penguins.
 Experience the journey of a lifetime to this fascinating region of the world.

 Activities : Birding, Hiking, Kayaking

-Arrive at the ship in the afternoon to be greeted by your Expedition Team and ship's officers at a safety and orientation briefing followed by the Captain's welcome dinner.
-After dinner, relax and take in the mountainous scenery on your early evening sail down the Beagle Channel past Magellanic Penguin, Rock Cormorant, and sea lion colonies.
+Arrive at the ship in the afternoon to be greeted by your Expedition Team and ship's officers at a safety and orientation briefing followed by the captain's welcome dinner.
+Watch the city lights fade in the fresh night air as you sail seaward.

-The west side features the most scenic bays and channels of the Peninsula with penguin rookeries, seal wallows, bird colonies and whale feeding areas as well as sites of historic and scientific interest.
+The white continent stretches before you, a land of extremes and extreme beauty.
+Your expedition leader and captain will create a flexible itinerary based on weather, ice, and opportunities for wildlife viewing.
+The route will focus on the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies and whale feeding areas, as well as sites of historic and scientific interest.
 The trip may include picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale frequented Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
 You may stop at an active scientific base such as Poland’s Arctowksi or Ukraine’s Vernadskiy, as well as an historic base such as U.K.’s Port Lockroy or Wordie House.
 Adelie, Chinstrap and Gentoo Penguins abound, and Weddell, crabeater and elephant seals haul out of the sea to rest along with predatory leopard seals and the aggressive Antarctic fur seal.
 Minke, humpback and orca whales are frequent visitors of this region and provide many opportunities for whale sightings.

-Your lecture series and wildlife sightings continue as you sail back to Ushuaia and reflect on beautiful Antarctica and its wild inhabitants.
+Your lecture series and wildlife sightings with continue as you sail to Ushuaia and reflect on beautiful Antarctica and its wild inhabitants.
 Arrive at Ushuaia in the early morning hours.

 This morning, disembark in Ushuaia, the world’s southernmost town, to catch flights homeward or continue on with your adventure.